When

 totalled 289 Cobra (bought for only $1500 at the time by our

 current general manager, Pete Portante.
-The car was sold about 8
+The car was sold

-years later - before the prices went crazy, of course. ) and a
+years later - before the prices went crazy, of course.) and a

 Fiberfab kit car, among other projects.
-In 1981, we started on
+In 1981, we started

-our 427 replica.
-By 1985, all our restoration work ceased - we were
+all our restoration work ceased - we were

 just too busy doing our 427.
 So far, we've delivered over 800

-have around 16 full-time and several part-time employees.
+have around 14 full and part-time employees.

 Our workers are approximately evenly distributed among the